koral--/android-gif-drawable/README.md

 + `isRecycled()` - checks whether drawable is recycled
 + `getError()` - returns last error details

+##Upgrading from 1.1.10
+It is recommended (but not required) to call `LibraryLoader.initialize()` before using `GifDrawable`. `Context` is needed in some cases when native libraries cannot be extracted normally.
+See [ReLinker](https://medium.com/keepsafe-engineering/the-perils-of-loading-native-libraries-on-android-befa49dce2db) for more details.

 ##Upgrading from 1.1.9
 `int` parameter `loopNumber` has been added to `AnimationListener#onAnimationCompleted()`.